-- 8. (1) In the case of goods of a type ordinarily supplied for private use or consumption, where loss or damage- - (a) arises from the goods proving defective while in consumer use; and liability for the loss or damage cannot be excluded or restricted by reference to any contract term or notice contained in or operating by reference to a guarantee of the goods.
+8. (1) In the case of goods of a type ordinarily supplied "Guarantee" of for private use or consumption, where loss or damage-

+- (a) arises from the goods proving defective while in consumer use: and - (b) results from the negligence of a person concerned in the manufacture or distribution of the goods, liability for the loss or damage cannot be excluded or restricted by reference to any contract term or notice contained in or operating by reference to a guarantee of the goods.